FeliceRivarez/FeliceRivarez/README.md

 I am currently an undergraduate in the College of Computer Science, Nankai University.
 Feel free to drop an email, you can reach me at 1802771190@qq.com, or yifeizhang@mail.nankai.edu.cn.

 My current research interest is mainly authentication and password security.
 I am also looking forward to research in other aspects of cyber/information security.
-Anonymous Messaging and End-to-End encryption would be of great interest, if I have the time to dive into the field in the future.
+Anonymous Messaging, End-to-End encryption and deniable encryption would be of great interest, if I have the time to dive into the field in the future.

 Previous course repos(public) include: